MicrosoftDocs/visualstudio-docs/docs/ide/walkthrough-test-first-support-with-the-generate-from-usage-feature.md

 [!INCLUDE[note_settings_general](../data-tools/includes/note_settings_general_md.md)]

-### To create a Windows Class Library project and a Test project
+### Create a Windows Class Library project and a Test project

 1. In [!INCLUDE[csprcs](../data-tools/includes/csprcs_md.md)] or [!INCLUDE[vbprvb](../code-quality/includes/vbprvb_md.md)], create a new **Windows Class Library** project.
 Name it `GFUDemo_VB` or `GFUDemo_CS`, depending on which language you are using.